-Strategic Communications is responsible for drafting and approving emergency messages and crisis communication; Strategic Communications will determine, without delay, the content of the notification and initiate the notification system.
-To expedite the notification process, Strategic Communications has drafted pre-scripted emergency messages for possible campus emergencies.
+The PIO is responsible for drafting and approving emergency messages and crisis communication; PIO will determine, without delay, the content of the notification and initiate the notification system.
+To expedite the notification process, the PIO has drafted pre-scripted emergency messages for possible campus emergencies.
 These messages are posted within UA Alerts and the Campus PA system so that they can be immediately accessed and dispatched.

-Should an unexpected emergency occur, Strategic Communications will quickly draft and disseminate an appropriate emergency message.
+Should an unexpected emergency occur, the PIO will draft and disseminate an appropriate emergency message as quickly as reasonably possible.
 In special circumstances, UAPD or the Office of Emergency Management may draft and disseminate an appropriate emergency message.